mcgoo/cargo-vcpkg/notes.md

 - vcpkg now has a community supported triplet called x64-windows-static-md which is a match for the default Rust build type on windows - dynamic linking to the c runtime, and static linking to other libraries.

+- mention more clearly that vcpkg is only useful in build.rs and it should be added in build-dependencies

+- add a better error message than the spurious NotMSVC if find_package gets run from an app rather than in build.rs

 ## Creating empty files from list files

 ```sh